Gymnast1992/Portfolio_Sause-Labs/README.md

 # Sause-Labs
 Sause-Labs website portfolio for UI

-# Cypress E2E for Sause-Labs website, and API requests in jsonplaceholder
+# Cypress E2E for Sause-Labs website

 Overview:

 This repository contains automated e2e UI (login and purchase) tests for the Sause-Labs project using Cypress framework.
-Also, it contains API (POST, GET, PUT, DELETE) requests, utilyzing jsonplaceholder

 # Before running the tests, ensure the following tools are installed: